prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Manage/Building Experiments Screens.md

 *Name* - A description of the variant.

 *From/To %* - The percentile range of the Player results, from which the Experiment participants will be chosen.
 For example, of the Players returned in the User Query results, those  assigned the 0 to 50 percentiles, are part of this variant of the Experiment.
-Other variants could be created for 51 to 75 and 76 to 100, to maximise coverage of the Player results across all the variants of the Experiment.
+Other variants could be created for 51 to 75 and 76 to 100, to maximize coverage of the Player results across all the variants of the Experiment.

 *Variant Data* – Here, you can select the configuration that will be part of the Experiment.
 You can give it a discernible name that will be visible only to those who are part of the Experiment, as well as the differing configuration values.